bankulin/xct-task/README.md

 1. IAM role with sufficient permissions to create/upgrade/delete resources
 2. A route53 public hosted zone
 3. An EC2 key pair
-4. An IAM role to be used for root access to the EKS cluster
-5. An IAM role for normal user access to the EKS cluster
+5. An IAM role for root access to the EKS cluster, the "devops" role

 ## DEPLOYMENT INSTRUCTIONS
 1. [Install terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)